52 Spanish Essay Phrases for Your AP Exam and Beyond

-Learn and study these words—they’ll help you express yourself more fluidly in your AP Spanish essays.

-But, of course, learning vocabulary is just one way to prepare for the free-response section.

-Remember to expose yourself to as many Spanish-language sources as you can before test day, and don’t forget to think critically about those sources as you read them!

-TEXT AT SECOND VISIT | Learn and study the words listed above—they’ll help you express yourself more fluidly in your AP Spanish essays.
+Learn and study the words listed above—they’ll help you express yourself more fluidly in your AP Spanish essays.

 But, of course, learning vocabulary is just one way to prepare for the free-response section.

 Remember to expose yourself to as many Spanish-language sources as you can before test day, and don’t forget to think critically about those sources as you read them!